celehs/SHIR/README.md

 ### To aggregate the summary data

-At the center node, we decompose the coefficients into the mean effect and heterogeneous effect:
+At the center node, we decompose the coefficients into mean effects and heterogeneous effects:

 <!--  -->

 and fit